baumertjohn/CS50_FinalProject/README.md

 ## Usage

-Starting at the home page the user is asked to login or register an account.
+Starting at the home page the user is asked to log in or register an account.
 Once an account is created, the user is then able to search for a brewery and rate a brewery on beer quality, atmosphere, and location.
 Afterward, the user is shown the overall score and given a chance to re-rate or log the entry.

 ## Roadmap

-- Move away from CS50 library to SQLAlchemy, etc.
+- DONE: ~~Move away from CS50 library to SQLAlchemy, etc.~~
+- DONE: ~~Move to server for hosting to "the world"...~~
 - Enable the user to delete or edit a vote
 - Institute a "user's choice" for highest rated brewery
-- Move to server for hosting to "the world"...

 ## Acknowledgements